Sri Lanka, Southern India and the Maldives 2026 (4)

 Negombo Fort was built by the Portugese to defend Colombo in 1672.
 In 1796 it was occupied by the British, eventually demolished, then a prison built in its place.
 We walked past and saw family members lined up to take food and clothes to their loved ones.
 Jails are not like they are in Australia – here they have to sleep on the concrete floor, use a communal toilet shared amongst 100 men, and only given very basic and minimal food.
 The main reason these people are in jail is because of their attempt to transport people to Australia.
 If these people are caught, not only do they go to these rudimentary jails, but they lose their homes, their cars, their Tuk Tuks, their jewellery and all their personal possessions.
 There are government signs everywhere stating explicitly that you will not succeed in fleeing to Australia because of the strict laws against this – punishment will always be detainment.

-We had a very pleasant two hour drive through coconut plantations, rice paddies, pineapple farms, also many banana and mango trees, plus some small crops.
+We had a very pleasant two hour drive through coconut and rubber plantations, rice paddies, pineapple farms, also many banana and mango trees, plus some small crops.

 There are 780,000 hectares of rice paddies here and there is a great deal of rich and fertile agricultural land for the growing of a vast variety of fruits and vegetables.